Nikunj-1308/Cuisine_Prediction/README.md

 # Cuisine_Prediction
-This is a program to create a model that is capable to predict cuisine on the basis of given prediction.
+This is a program to create a model that is capable to predict cuisine on the basis of given ingredients .